ilysokon/avid/README.md

 bash-3.2$

-4. goeuro.scv file will be generated with results like this:
+4. goeuro.scv file will be generated with results like these:

 Id,Name,Type,Latitude,Longitude
 376217,Berlin,location,52.52437,13.41053